mikeliddle/TunnelTestEnv/Readme.md

+# Welcome to TunnelTestEnv
+The TunnelTestEnv Powershell script creates a full test environment for Microsoft Tunnel.
+The environment includes a Linux VM tunnel gateway server, and a second Linux VM that runs containers for a proxy server, a DNS server, and a web server.
+By default, an Intune tenant is also created, with tunnel profiles.

+TunnelTestEnv has been tested on MacOS and Windows.
+It can probably be made to run on Linux as well.
+The main script is named CreateServer.ps1.

+The TunnelTestEnv scripts were written by Mike Liddle, based on previous scripts written by Yasir Ibrahim, with input for others.

 # How To run

 ## Automate everything
+To quicky download and run the scripts:
 1. Clone this repo to your local machine.
 2. Ensure powershell core and az cli are installed on your machine.
 3. Run `./CreateServer.ps1` with the necessary parameters.